Elias201478/googol.exe-open-source/README.md

 googol is an GDI Trojan without warnings. it can spawn: app payloads/spam errors or just gdi payloads.

+# important!!! ⚠️
+this program is very harmful. this will cause data loss and makes your computer likely unbootable.
+This software also displays flashing lights and plays loud sounds, so if you have a photosensitive disease like epilepsy, don't run this or watch any videos about it for your safety.

 # note for skidders ☢️( ◡̀_◡́)☢️
 if you take the whole code or all gdi or every payloads youll have to make it open-source and give me credit. if you dont then you are violating my malware source.